How to Integrate Stripe Payment APIs Using Node.JS

 Types of payment method APIs

-Stripe offers three different types of payment method APIs.
+There are three types of payment APIs.
 And those are,

 1. Stripe Checkout